EOS-Solutions/IDEAS/README.md

 - Vote for existing idease using use basic emoticons like :) or :(
 - Any comment or suggestion to existing IDEAS is very appreciated
 - When you post an idea to improve existing apps please include reference using full app name

+To Submit a new Idea click on ISSUE and insert a new one